 Furthermore, if you like crowded places, then you will probably enjoy the the Civic Center / Downtown neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.4% of neighborhoods in the U.S., with 22,101 people per square mile living here.

-American households most often have a car, and regularly they have two or three.
-But households in the Civic Center / Downtown neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Civic Center / Downtown neighborhood have a highly unusual car ownership.
 24.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.3% of U.S. neighborhoods.

 Did you know that the Civic Center / Downtown neighborhood has more Asian and Armenian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 76.7% of this neighborhood's residents have Asian ancestry and 1.3% have Armenian ancestry.